A number of people have recently asked me why we refer to our matcha as “blends.” What, exactly, is blended?

 So what’s blended?

 We find and develop relationships with obsessive matcha farmers.
-LIke many farmers in Japan, these farmers typically operate are part of agricultural cooperatives that “bundle” their matcha harvests with other coop members, most of whom are very nearby.
+Like many farmers in Japan, these farmers typically operate as part of agricultural cooperatives that “bundle” their matcha harvests with other coop members, most of whom are very nearby.
 But it’s remarkable how different the “terroir” of matcha fields, even just hundreds of meters from one another, can be.
 We thus will blend tencha (leaves that are destined to become ground and turn into matcha) from different terroir into our signature blends.

 We also combine and blend harvests from different “vintages.”
 Each year in May the new harvest takes place, and those newly harvested leaves will get combined with leaves from previous harvests.
 Obsessive artisanal farmers only harvest once a year, in contrast to matcha farmers who are trying to maximize yield and thus harvest two and even three or more times annually — much of those subsequent harvests are destined to become culinary matcha or even what I call “agricultural” matcha, which is the lowest end of the quality spectrum (it makes fantastic chicken food, however; the eggs are marvelous).